-LISTEN, LISTEN, LISTEN Move away from any lecturing or incessant questioning.
+LISTEN, LISTEN, and then LISTEN some more.
+Stop all lecturing and incessant questioning.
 Instead, find time to be with them and LISTEN.
-The less you talk, the higher quality of interaction and understanding you will have.
+The less you talk, the better chance you will have of actually understanding them.

 Get them outside.
 Physical activity is vital for teens struggling with depression.
-Encourage them to go for a walk, a bike ride, etc. Go for a walk with them if they are willing to.
+Encourage them to go for a walk, a bike ride, etc. Go for a walk with them if they will do that.